Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Book/Monster_of_the_Week.md

 Each move is triggered when a particular situation happens in the game.
 Look at when the move says it happens, and follow the instructions when you do it.

 *For example, you need to use the move **protect someone** to save another hunter from a bone puppet’s attack.
-The move says **when you [[protect someone]]** from [[harm]], roll +Cool, so you roll the dice and get a two and a five.
+The move says **when you [[Protect Someone]]** from [[harm]], roll +Cool, so you roll the dice and get a two and a five.
 That’s seven, plus your hunter has Cool +1 for a total of eight.
 The move’s instructions say that on a 7-9, you protect the target okay but you may suffer some or all of the [[harm]] instead.*

 After you’ve recognised the move’s trigger, it will tell you want to do next. [[Moves]] can: